Chemung County History Timeline 1771 - NOW

 1933 - Mammoth molar found while excavating the Sheriff's house on William Street.
 Today's location - local Historical Society

-1933 and 1934 - Erie and Lackawanna Railroad tracks elevated through city of Elmira
+1933 and 1934 - Erie and Lackawanna Railroad tracks elevated through the city of Elmira

-1934 - Elmira boxer Art Sykes knocked out by Joe Louis in the eight round
+1934 - Elmira boxer Art Sykes knocked out by Joe Louis in the eighth round

 1935 - Chemung River Flood - 43 dead and 44 million in damage locally